johtela/vscode-modaledit/README.md

 | `__rkeys`       | `string[]` | Contains the `__keys` array reversed.
 This is handy when you want to access the last characters of the array as they will be first in `__rkeys`.

 The `repeat` property allows you to run the command multiple times.
-If the value of the property is number, it directly determines the repetition count.
-If it is a string, ModalEdit evaluates it as JS expression and checks if the result is a number.
-If not, the command is run once as by default.
+If the value of the property is a number, it directly determines the repetition count.
+If it isa string, ModalEdit evaluates it as JS expression and checks if the result is a number.
+In that case the returned number is used as the repeat count.
+Note that numbers smaller than 1 will be ignored, and the command is always run at least once.

+If returned value is not a number, the expression is treated as a condition that is evaluated after the command has run.
+The command is repeated as long as the expression returns a truthy value.

 Below is an example that maps key `o` to a command that moves the cursor to the end of line.
 It also selects the jumped range, if we have selection active.